Winter at the Sognefjord

 Winter at the Sognefjord (Norwegian: Vinter ved Sognefjorden) is a painting by the Norwegian artist Johan Christian Dahl from 1827.
 The picture is painted in oil on canvas and has the dimensions of 61.5 x 75.5 cm.

-The picture is part of the collection of the National Museum of Art, Architecture and Design in Oslo, Norway.
+It is held at the National Museum of Art, Architecture and Design, in Oslo.

-Analysis
+History and description

 After a trip to Italy in 1820–1821, Johan Christian Dahl settled permanently in Dresden.
 There he drew a number of ideal Norwegian landscapes.
 From 1826 on, there was a change in his work reflecting new understanding for Norwegian landscape.
 Then he took a trip through Norway from Christiania to Telemark and Hardangervidda to the fjords of western Norway, his first trip to the mountains as a mature artist.

 The motive was first drafted as a drawing during the trip.
 Steep slopes and vertical rock are depicted in the foreground.
 This painting is a tribute to the majestic Norwegian nature and the proud history of the nation.

+The painting shows a view from Nornes across the Sognefjord towards the farmyard of Fimreite, which can only be glimpsed.
+It is a winter morning, but not with many snow.
+The sky is blue and the sunlight creates warmth in the scene.
+In the background there are light, pink clouds.
+In the foreground stands a dramatic, tall standing stone, which contrasts with the rather flat landscape on this side of the fjord.
+Further back in the painting, on the other side of the fjord, there steep mountain slopes.
+The standing stone is probably meant to commemorate the Battle of Fimreite, in 1184, which marked the start of a golden age for Norway.
+The sunlight shining on the top of the standing stone has been interpreted as a sign of hope for a new golden age.

+The scene is devoid of people, but some crows can be seen in front of the standing stone.
+Crows can portend misfortune and death, and testify to the dramatic nature of the battle site.